EyalGol/DocPal/Specification.md

 - Plugins will have the option to add other plugins to their "known plugins list" for communication
 - All other parts of the plugins but the RPC will be private
 - The plugins will get a handle to their part in the database on initialization and will access only the given part
+- All plugins must have a name
+- All plugins will receive a plugin dictionary during initialization

 ## Manager
 ### Purpose